 Guido van der Werve's work navigates the fine line between visual art and film.
 His film vignettes- which always feature the artist as protagonist- blend text, music, performance, and narrative in an exploration of the language of cinematography.
 Van der Werve's work was awarded with the René Coelho Award of the Netherlands Media Institute in 2003.
-The artist's films Number Four: I don't want to get involved in this; I don't want to be part of this; talk me out of it and Number Seven: The clouds are more beautiful from above will be installed and screened throughout the run of the exhibition.
+A selection of the artists films will be installed and screened throughout the run of the exhibition.